Martine Nida-Rümelin: Biography

-Nida-Rümelin studied philosophy, psychology, mathematics, and political science at the University of Munich.
+Nida-Rümelin studied philosophy, psychology, mathematics, and political science at LMU Munich.

 In her doctoral thesis, she discusses the knowledge argument by the Australian philosopher Frank Jackson, which is directed against a materialist conception of phenomenal consciousness.
-In it she presents a key argument based on qualia- that is, individual instances of subjective, conscious experience.
+Therein, she presents a key argument based on qualia- that is, individual instances of subjective, conscious experience.

 Her transformed version of the Mary's room thought-experiment has been much discussed and coined the "Nida-Rümelin room" by John Perry.
 In her habilitation she developed a non-reductionist view about the identity of conscious individuals.
 In 2019, she won the Jean Nicod Prize.

 She is the daughter of the sculptor Rolf Nida-Rümelin, the granddaughter of the sculptor Wilhelm Nida-Rümelin and the sister of the philosopher and politician Julian Nida-Rümelin.

 Academic career

 Since 1999, she has been a professor at the University of Fribourg in Switzerland.
 Her main areas of interest are philosophy of mind, theory of knowledge and philosophy of language.
 The major part of her published work is concerned with the special status of conscious individuals and aims at developing a non-materialist account which avoids the weaknesses of traditional dualism.
 Phenomenal consciousness, identity of conscious beings through time and across possible worlds, and the active role of the subject in its doings are central themes of her research.
-Rational intuitions and phenomenological reflexion play a prominent role in her philosophical approach.
-Between 2019 and 2022 she was Visiting Professor at the University of Italian Switzerland.
+Rational intuitions and phenomenological reflection play a prominent role in her philosophical approach.
+Between 2019 and 2022, she was visiting professor at the University of Italian Switzerland.

 Nida-Rümelin defends a position she calls Subject-Body Dualism.